angular/angular/docs/TRIAGE_AND_LABELS.md

 To ensure that the right people review each change, we set review requests using [PullApprove](https://https://docs.pullapprove.com/) (via `.pullapprove`) and require that each PR has at least one approval from an appropriate code owner.

+If the PR author is a code owner themselves, the approval can come from _any_ repo collaborator (person with write access).
+In any case, the reviewer should actually look through the code and provide feedback if necessary.

 Note that approved state does not mean a PR is ready to be merged.
 For example, a reviewer might approve the PR but request a minor tweak that doesn't need further review, e.g., a rebase or small uncontroversial change.
 Only the `PR action: merge` label means that the PR is ready for merging.